-Section 20.242.010 - Intent
+Sec.
+20.242.010 - Intent.

-This Chapter 20.242 ("Chapter") is intended to provide land use regulations for the County of Mendocino where medical cannabis may be cultivated, subject to the limitations established in this Chapter and the provisions of Mendocino County Code Chapter 10A.17, the Medical

-Cannabis Cultivation Ordinance (MCCO).
-The objective of this Chapter is to allow the cultivation of medical cannabis in locations that are consistent with the intent of the base zoning district and to help ensure that its cultivation and related activities will not create adverse impacts to the public health, safety, and welfare of the residents of the County of Mendocino.
+This chapter 20.242 ("Chapter") is intended to provide land use regulations for the County of Mendocino where cannabis may be cultivated, subject to the limitations established of this chapter and the provisions of Mendocino County Code Chapter 10A.17, the Mendocino Cannabis Cultivation Ordinance (MCCO).
+The objective of this Chapter is to allow the cultivation of cannabis in locations that are consistent with the intent of the base zoning district and to help ensure that its cultivation and related activities will not create adverse impacts to the public health, safety, and welfare of the residents of the County of Mendocino.